Fresh air, open roads and incredible views: hiking can be one of the best ways to see the world.

 If you are after an immersive wilderness experience, Norway is the perfect setting and one of our best countries for hiking.

-The DNT, or Norwegian Trekking Association – run and maintain a wealth of hiking trails, which come with campsites and refuges along the way.
+The DNT, or Norwegian Trekking Association – runs and maintains a wealth of hiking trails, which come with campsites and refuges along the way.

 This well-oiled infrastructure means that hiking in Norway is accessible and achievable even for less experienced walkers and trust us, the stunning scenery is not to be missed.